aerosol/anxibits-hugo/content/post/2018-04-23-kobo-on-wallabag-self-hosted-read-later.md

 It really works.
 I mean it.
-I used [Wallabagger](https://addons.mozilla.org/en-US/firefox/addon/wallabagger/) to bookmark a random article from the site you're looking at:
+I used [Wallabagger](https://addons.mozilla.org/en-US/firefox/addon/wallabagger/) to bookmark a *random* :triumph: article from the site you're looking at:

 ![](images/bag-preview-kobo.png)